 Are exemptions and assistance programs available to property owners, which help reduce or defer taxes?

 Applications for homeowners', veterans', church, welfare or other exemptions may be obtained from the Assessor's Office.
 These programs allow for exemptions under specific qualifications, which result in a reduction of taxes.
 Additional information may be obtained from the Assessor's Office, (831) 454-2002 or visited our Assessor's Website or visit the Assessor's Forms page.

-To receive additional information on supplemental taxes, delinquent taxes or mobilehome taxes, please write to the Santa Cruz County Tax Collector, P.O.
-Box 1817, Santa Cruz, California 95061-1817.
+To receive additional information on supplemental taxes, delinquent taxes or mobilehome taxes, please write to the Santa Cruz County Tax Collector, Po Box 5639, Santa Cruz, CA 95063.